analysis-tools-dev/static-analysis/README.md

 - [jshint](https://jshint.com/about) [:information_source:](<https://github.com/analysis-tools-dev/static-analysis/issues/223>) - Detect errors and potential problems in JavaScript code and enforce your team's coding conventions.
 - [JSLint](https://github.com/douglascrockford/JSLint) [:information_source:](<https://github.com/analysis-tools-dev/static-analysis/issues/223>) - The JavaScript Code Quality Tool.
 - [JSPrime](http://dpnishant.github.io/jsprime) :warning: - Static security analysis tool.
+- [NodeJSScan](https://opensecurity.in) - A static security code scanner for Node.js applications powered by libsast and semgrep that builds on the njsscan cli tool.
+It features a UI with various dashboards about an application's security status.
 - [plato](https://github.com/es-analysis/plato) :warning: - Visualize JavaScript source complexity.
+- [Polymer-analyzer](https://github.com/Polymer/tools/tree/master/packages/analyzer) - A static analysis framework for Web Components.
 - [retire.js](http://retirejs.github.io/retire.js) - Scanner detecting the use of JavaScript libraries with known vulnerabilities.
 - [RSLint](http://rslint.org/) - A (WIP) JavaScript linter written in Rust designed to be as fast as possible, customizable, and easy to use.
+- [standard](http://standardjs.com) - An npm module that checks for Javascript Styleguide issues.
 - [tern](https://ternjs.net) - A JavaScript code analyzer for deep, cross-editor language support.
 - [TypL](https://typl.dev) - With TypL, you just write completely standard JS, and the tool figures out your types via powerful inferencing.
 - [xo](https://github.com/xojs/xo) - Opinionated but configurable ESLint wrapper with lots of goodies included.
 Enforces strict and readable code.